RRShieldsCutler/biol358-DryLab/README.md

 Today we will be exploring next-generation sequencing data from the human microbiome.
 The tools we are using will probably be unfamiliar.
 We will be using the computer's `terminal` or command-line interface, which many of you have probably never (or rarely) done.
 It is not as scary as it seems.
 At some point, you had never heard of, seen, or touched a pipet.
 Or a microscope.
 Maybe you have started to learn a second (or third) language.
 Using the command line is just another skill, and through practice and experience, you can learn to use this tool just as you have learned to use others in the past.
 And, just like learning to pipet, this skill opens up a whole world of experiments, research, and understanding about how we ask questions about biology in today's research.
 For example, almost all big computing servers that are necessary for "big data" work are *only* accessible through a command line!

 You should keep some running notes in a notebook, in particular quick answers and notes about the questions posed in this lab exercise.
 This will be helpful material as we explore the microbiome topic in the course, and as a reference and study guide.
+There is also a report sheet with several short questions to answer during/at the end of the activity.
+It can be found on Moodle in the lab section as the Microbiome Lab Assignment.

 We will only touch the surface of command line work today, because that's not the main objective of the lab.
 But you can practice any of these things on your own computers, and if this isn't new to you, please help your neighbors who may be learning this for the first time.